Cocoa, Florida: Tourism

 Tourism is high in the downtown historic business district.
 Cruise passenger tourists come from Port Canaveral on excursions or day trips.
-In addition, tourists are attracted to the historic sites and local attractions such as the Brevard Museum of History and Natural Science, the Eastern Florida State College Planetarium and Observatory, Historic Cocoa Village, Indian River Queen (excursion boat), Indian River Drive scenic by-pass, the Aladdin Theater, Historic Porcher House, and Riverfront Park.
+In addition, tourists are attracted to the historic sites and local attractions such as the Brevard Museum of History and Natural Science, the Historic Cocoa Village, Indian River Queen (excursion boat), Indian River Drive scenic by-pass, the Aladdin Theater, Historic Porcher House, and Riverfront Park.
 Historic Cocoa Village has shopping and two Golden Spoon award-winning restaurants, and boutiques.
 The city sponsors more than 50 special events each year.